codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 {% endraw %}
 {% endhighlight %}

 In this pipeline the last step is pushing a docker image to the internal Codefresh.
-You will need to change the `registry` property to the nane of an external registry.
+You will need to change the `registry` property to the name of an external registry.

 >Note the name `cfcr` shown above is just a convention.
-You can find the actual name given to the private Codefresh in the [Registry settings screen](https://g.codefresh.io/account-admin/account-conf/integration/registry).
+You can find the actual name given to the Codefresh Container Registry in the [Registry settings screen](https://g.codefresh.io/account-admin/account-conf/integration/registry).
 From the same screen you can also see the name of your external registry

-### Promoting images from the private registry to an external ones.
+### Promoting images from the Codefresh Container registry to an external ones.

-Another migration step for this phase is to move all existing images from the private Codefresh registry to the external one.
+Another migration step for this phase is to move all existing images from the Codefresh Container registry to the external one.
 You can use the [Image dashboard](https://g.codefresh.io/images/) to locate and analyze your existing Docker images.
 You can then migrate Docker images in 3 ways

 1. If you know the pipeline that created this image, you can simply rerun the pipeline with a new push step
-1. You can promote the image directly from the private Registry to your external one
+1. You can promote the image directly from the Codefresh Container Registry to your external one
 1. You can perform mass migration with a migration script

 The first case is linked with the push steps mentioned in the previous section.